amberpixels/git-look-under/README.md

 Demo GIF placeholder (will be added after recording the command palette in action).

 ## Why this palette?
-- GitHub’s feature-preview Command Palette is heavier and broader; Git Look Around stays lightweight and focused on fast search + navigation.
+- GitHub's feature-preview Command Palette is heavier and broader; GitHub Look-Around stays lightweight and focused on fast search + navigation.
 - Everything is reactive: as soon as sync finishes, repo/PR/issue results update without reloading GitHub.
 - Quick hop back to recent places (visited filter), inspired by the fast-switcher experience in modern IDEs.